aosabook/500lines/same-origin-policy/doc/chapter.md

 (* actually, cookies can be associated with a document and modified using a browser API, but we will omit this detail for now.)

 A script can read from and write to various parts of a document (often called DOM elements).
-In a typical browser, there are a large number of API functions for accessing DOM (e.g., Document.getElementById), but enumerating all of them is not important for our purpose, we will simply group those into two types -- `ReadDom` and `WriteDom`:
+In a typical browser, there are a large number of API functions for accessing DOM (e.g., `document.getElementById`), but enumerating all of them is not important for our purpose, we will simply group those into two types -- `ReadDom` and `WriteDom`:
 ```
 sig ReadDom extends BrowserOp { result : Resource }{
   result = doc.content.before